 GIFFORD: You're basically saying as long as somebody has experienced a harm, even if they can't trace them back, if they can trace it back to a group of people they can sue that whole group of people without specifically identifying the party that injured them.

 SMITH: On news of today's verdict Sherwin Williams stock plummeted nearly 20 percent and the industry may get hit even harder.
 The lawyers who brought the lead paint case in Rhode Island are the same ones who sued and got a settlement from the tobacco industry and now other states are interested in bringing their own lead paint suits.
 But Harvard law professor David Rosenberg says that may not be good public policy.

-Mr. DAVID ROSENBERG (Law Professor, Harvard): You have to be skeptical.
+DAVID ROSENBERG: You have to be skeptical.
 There is a sense of milking that sometimes could lead to the state blindsiding an industry, which is what might be happening here.

 SMITH: Rhode Island first brought this case seven years ago.
 A first trial ended in a hung jury.
 This one took four months of trial and more than a week of deliberations and it's not over yet.
 An appeal is likely.
 Sylvia Smith, NPR News.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.